shenzzuu/fyp/README.md

     * **ImgBB API**: For efficient image handling and visualization.
     * **Google Maps Scraper API**: For location-based features.

+📱 Compatibility

+* Developed and tested on Android 13 (API Level 33).
+* Minimum SDK: Android 8.0 (API Level 26).
+* Performance may vary slightly on older Android versions due to OS-level differences and device-specific optimizations.

 ## 📥 Download
 You can download the latest version of the app here: